usedbytes/makespace_news/issues/README.md

 The issue should consist of a short header, some common "brief" items (e.g. events in meetup this month), and then one entry from each category.

+**One entry from each category could be a huge amount of content.
+Might be better to have one/two categories which are regular, and then rotate the others as content becomes available **